 Ask your MOH/Best Man or close friend with similar music taste to make a playlist and crank those tunes while you’re getting ready to set the mood.
 And no, they don’t have to all be wedding songs – play what you like!

 In the rush to get ready, bridesmaids’ zippers often break or usher’s rip holes through their trousers.
 Have an emergency kit at both getting ready locations with matching thread and a needle.
 For some reason florists often forget to deliver pins for the buttonholes or they get lost, so have some back up pins to hold those in place.
 Also have someone pack baby wipes in case someone gets an awkward smudge on a dress or suit.
 Basically, create an emergency kit that has things like extra bobby pins, lipstick, mascara, plasters, hairspray, etc. And have someone take the kits with you to the ceremony and reception!
 Here’s a whole blog post covering what to pack and why.

 It takes time getting ready.
 So get changed at least an hour before you need to leave and tell everyone that they need to be ready before you get changed.
 This ensures those helping you get ready are relaxed.
-If you’re wearing a dress in particular, you don’t want them stressing while they are helping you do up the back – it will stress you out too!
+If your wearing a dress in particular, you don’t want them stressing while they are helping you do the buttons up the back – it will stress you out too!
 Added perk is that group photographs can then be taken immediately after you’re dressed – so win-win all around!

 ADVICE FOR BRIDES